Before the Deluge

 Scene from the film, l.t.r.:

 Jacques Fayet, Clément Thierry, Jacques Chabassol and Marina Vlady.

 Before the Deluge (Avant le déluge) is a 1954 French-Italian drama film directed by André Cayatte.
 It was entered into the 1954 Cannes Film Festival.
 It was shot at the Billancourt Studios in Paris.
 The film's sets were designed by the art director Jacques Colombier.

 Plot

 Four boys and a girl want to get away from their parents and their country because they are afraid of an atomic war.
 They plan to use a boat to get to an idyllic island.
-When they realise their savings aren't sufficient they feel it was justified to obtain the required money by committing a crime.
+When they realise their savings are not sufficient they feel it was justified to obtain the required money by committing a crime.